 3. Prevent Injury

 You can’t perform if you’re not in the game.
 In addition to the increased blood flow, and the optimal balance for your energy and body’s systems, acupuncture helps reduce muscle fatigue.
-Together these results mean you have less chance of suffering an injury that might completely ruin your workout, and many more.
+Together these results mean you have less chance of suffering an injury that might completely ruin your workout and many more.

 4. Improve Relaxation, Rest an Recovery

-When you stress your muscles during a workout, they can tighten, leaving you felling stiff and sore.
+When you stress your muscles during a workout, they can tighten, leaving you feeling stiff and sore.
 The endorphin boost produced by acupuncture helps your muscles relax.
 Not only does this improve performance, it also improves the recovery time between your workouts as your muscles get the rest they need versus being constantly tense.
 And acupuncture helps you sleep which is important for your mind, body and especially their healing mechanisms.
 In addition to pain relief, acupuncture promotes your body’s natural healing and inflammation-reducing powers.

 Better relaxation, more rest and faster recovery all mean you’re ready to go harder in your next workout.